Work capacity disputes

 Day 11–14: finalise internal review submissions and prepare escalation pathway to the PIC if needed.

 For escalation planning, use the PIC disputes process guide and align timelines with the work capacity review timeline.
+Also confirm the actual insurer decision-maker early using the NSW insurer directory so your review request is sent to the right team on day one.

 What usually goes wrong before a section 43 dispute lands